codingkapoor/intimations/README.md

-# intimations-mobile
+# intimations
-Mobile app for simple lms.
+Mobile app for Intimations.

 ## Scope
 1. Employees should be able to apply for wfh, half day & full day leaves.